Data-Medics/umads_697_data_medics/docs/tweets_individual_analysis.md

 The exploration also allows us to randomly sample tweets for multiple overlapping locations and understand better how are they connected.

+## Final observations and conclusions

+Interactive visualization can be a powerful tool to provide a deeper understanding of the natural disasters in the world that are going on at a particular time, provide an insight about the affected locations and how are they related and grouped, and also sample the tweets content and get the exact details of what they try to communicate.